pkkid/conky-pkmeter/README.md

 some X11 window managers.

-As a temporary workaround, you can set the conky window mode to normal, and update pkmeter.lua to look for mouse_leave events instead of button_down events.
+As a temporary workaround, you can set the conky window mode to normal, and update pkmeter.lua to look for mouse_enter events instead of button_down events.
 It's not a great workaround.

 ### Thanks